rubiefawn/remedy/docs/reference/conditions.md

 The Charmed condition represents strong but unsafe positive emotions, such as infatuation or idolization, either natural or artificially induced by magical means.

 * A Charmed creature can't willingly harm the source of the condition.
-* A Charmed creature suffers disadvantage on all Identity and Wisdom-based checks against the source of the condition.
+* A Charmed creature suffers disadvantage on all Resolve and Wisdom-based checks against the source of the condition.

 A creature can become Charmed more than once, but only once from each source.